Fyronix/solitaire-with-ball/readme.md

 The game of solitaire: a classic
 <br /> The goal is to take the hori marbles
-zontally or vertically so that at the end there is only one s eule.
+horizontally or vertically so that at the end there is only one s rule.
 <br /> Only one marble is taken at a time.
 <br /> In the 3-player game
 2 marbles all squares can be a starting position while in the